 But, the sad truth is that the grassroots condition of the contemporary Church, under all of its different labels, has become, and is becoming, increasingly deteriorated in this regard.
 And, that deterioration is largely based in two errors in contemporary thought.

 And second, the present Church is struggling to find this elevated Spiritual life-plane in the Living Christ because it has widely embraced an unbalanced pop-gospel.
-In truth, the ascendant Gospel of the modern Church is one which maximizes the idea of forgiveness and virtually ignores the idea of a real and thorough personal renewal of the believer's character essence and life through the power of the Living Christ.
+In truth, the ascendant Gospel of the modern Church is one which maximizes the idea of forgiveness and virtually ignores the idea of a real and thorough personal renewal of the believer’s character essence and life through the power of the Living Christ.

 Error #1: The Timing